-However, the pay-off makes it well worth it because by consciously choosing to act civilly to each other, we contribute to a workplace and community where everyone can thrive.
+However, the pay-off makes it well worth it because by consciously choosing to act civilly to each other, we contribute to a workplace and community where every individual can thrive.

 Incivility is counterproductive social–organizational behavior ranging

-on a scale from rudeness to aggression to overt threatening behaviors.
+on a scale from rudeness to aggressive behaviors (verbal or overt).

 The following scenarios represent some 'typical' academic and workplace

 civility issues.
 We do not suggest that there is any 'right' way to approach

 any of these situations.
 Instead, we illustrate a variety of choices that one

 might make in these types of situations.
 As you will see, each approach